bwLehrpool/dnbd3/README.md

 ### Docker image
-A docker image of the built dnbd3 components can be created in the `Release` build configuration with the option `DNBD3_KERNEL_MODULE=OFF`.
-The image is based on Ubuntu 20.04 and starts the embedded dnbd3-server automatically.
+A docker image of the built dnbd3 components can be created in the `Release` build configuration with the option `DNBD3_PACKAGE_DOCKER=ON` and `DNBD3_KERNEL_MODULE=OFF`.
+The image is based on Ubuntu 20.04 and a created docker container from it starts the embedded dnbd3-server automatically.

 Before the image is built, make sure that your docker daemon runs and you are a member of the `docker` group to access the docker deamon without any super user privileges.
 Then, build the docker image by calling the following Make target: